The North Pole’s floating

 SCROLL

-Commercial vessels
+Commercial vessels:

-bring stressors & risks
+Bring impacts, stressors & risks

-to an undisturbed ecosystem.
+to an undisturbed ecosystem

 Learn more about this issue

-Protect this global commons
+Proposed solution: Protect this undisturbed global commons

-for global public benefit
+for the global public’s benefit

 Learn more about our work